semaphoreci/docs/docs/essentials/building-monorepo-projects.md

 This can significantly reduce the time and cost while still providing you with required feedback for the changes introduced into the monorepo.

-The `change_in` function calculates the changeset (all changed files in the commit range of interest for given workflow) in a slightly different way for the `master/main` and the other branches or pull requests.
+The `change_in` function checks for changed files in recent commits.
+The commit range analyzed depends on whether you're working on `master/main` or on a branch/pull request.
 For more details and ways in which this can be modified please check the [reference][change-in-ref].

 ## Set up the automatic deployments for a monorepo project

 Here we will assume that you already have three pipelines for:

-- Deploying the web app
+- Deploying the web app.
-- Releasing the iOS client
+- Releasing the iOS client.
-- Publishing the documentation pages
+- Publishing the documentation pages.

 You can find examples for various kinds of deployments in the [use cases][use-cases] section of our docs.
 We will focus on auto-promoting the right pipelines using change detection.
-To achieve this, we need to introduce the [promotions][promotions-ref] conditions.
+To achieve this, we need to introduce [promotion][promotions-ref] conditions.

 ![Adding a promotion](https://raw.githubusercontent.com/semaphoreci/docs/tf/monorepo-example/public/essentials-monorepo-workflows/add-promotion.png)